SantiagoSalazarPavajeau/learn-blog/_posts/2020-05-15-from_ruby_to_javascript.markdown

 All this functionality is done through the ability of JS to *manipulate the DOM*  (the web page's behavior).

+## Organizing a Javascript App

+In rails applications are organized in a very clear way with controllers, router, models, views.
+However, when we work with plain Javascript for the front end of our app we have to create our own design to keep our app organized.
+For this we can use Modules to create different classes that have specific responsabilities.
+In my case, I saw some of the opportunites to separate concerns later on in my project but ended up choosing the following:

+* App: connects the modules.
+* Adapter: defines all the fetch/AJAX requests.
+* UserInterface: manipulates the DOM.
+* Song: creates song object.
+* Chord: creates chord object.

 ## Transitioning from Ruby to JS

 Learning Ruby as a first language spoils you in a sense because it is really simple.
 There are many built in methods that will allow you to do things easily like the .each method which is almost equivalent to a .forEach in Javascript.